Athletic Trainer

 Dental Hygienist

 Dental hygienists provide preventative dental care and teach patients how to maintain good oral health.
 They usually work under dentists' supervision.
 To work as a dental hygienist one must graduate from an accredited dental hygiene school, earning, most commonly, an associate degree.
-Dental hygienists, in 2009, earned a median annual salary of $67,340.Learn More About Becoming a Dental Hygienist
+Dental hygienists, in 2019, earned a median annual salary of 76,220.

 EMT and Paramedic

 EMTs and paramedics administer on-site emergency care to ill or injured people.
-There are three levels of training for those who want to work in this field: EMT-Basic, EMT-Intermediate and Paramedic.
+There are three levels of training for those who want to work in this field: EMT-Basic, EMT-Intermediate, and Paramedic.
 To work as an EMT or paramedic one must be licensed.
-Paramedics earned a median annual salary of $30,000 in 2009.Learn More About Becoming an EMT or Paramedic
+Paramedics earned a median annual salary of $35,400 in 2019.

 Licensed Practical Nurse